Islamic architecture: Umayyad era

+Abbasid era

 The Abbasid architecture of the Abbasid Caliphate (750–1513) was particularly influenced by Sasanian architecture, which in turn featured elements present since ancient Mesopotamia.
 Other influences such as ancient Soghdian architecture in Central Asia have also been noted.
 This was partly a result of the caliphate's political center shifting further east to the new capital of Baghdad, in present-day Iraq.
+The Abbasids also built other capital cities, such as Samarra in the 9th century, which is now a major archeological site that has provided numerous insights into the evolution of Islamic art and architecture during this time.
+During the Abbasid Caliphate's golden years in the 8th and 9th centuries, its great power and unity allowed architectural fashions and innovations to spread quickly to other areas of the Islamic world under its influence.

 Features from the late Umayyad period, such as vaulting, carved stucco, and painted wall decoration, were continued and elaborated in the Abbasid period.
+The four-centred arch, a more sophisticated form of the pointed arch, is first attested during the Abbasid period in monuments at Samarra, such as the Qasr al-Ashiq palace, and became widely used in some regions at later periods.
+Samarra also saw the appearance of new decorative styles, particularly in stucco and plasterwork, which rendered the earlier vegetal motifs of late antique traditions into more abstract and stylized forms, as exemplified by the so-called "beveled" style.
+These decorative techniques quickly spread to other regions where stucco decoration played a prominent role.

 Abbasid mosques all followed the courtyard plan with hypostyle halls.
-The earliest was the mosque that Caliph al-Mansur built in Baghdad (since destroyed).
+The earliest was the Great Mosque that Caliph al-Mansur built in Baghdad (since destroyed).
 The Great Mosque of Samarra built by al-Mutawakkil measured 256 by 139 m, had a flat wooden roof supported by columns, and was decorated with marble panels and glass mosaics.
 The prayer hall of the Abu Dulaf Mosque at Samarra had arcades on rectangular brick piers running at right angles to the qibla wall.
 Both of the Samarra mosques have spiral minarets, the only examples in Iraq.
 A mosque at Balkh in what is now Afghanistan was about 20 by 20 m square, with three rows of three square bays, supporting nine vaulted domes.

 While the origins of the minaret are uncertain, it is believed that the first true minarets appeared in this period.
 Several of the Abbasid mosques built in the early ninth century had minaret towers which stood at the northern ends of the building, opposite the central mihrab.
 Among the most famous of these is the Malwiyya minaret, a stand-alone tower with a "spiral" form built for the Great Mosque of Samarra.